 1. You need a new challenge

 In my unique situation, I used Tableau almost exclusively throughout a four-year period.
 In 2017, I felt like I hit my first bad plateau.
-As a few people in the community are already aware, I considered leaving the data visualization field because of several setbacks that had occurred.
+As a few people in the community are already aware, I felt a bit stagnant with data visualization after several setbacks that had occurred.
 Nearly one month ago, I decided to switch things up, and I picked up the D3 book, the Interactive Data Visualizations on the Web.

 Without high expectations, I started reading and struggling through the exercises.
 Once the key points were understood, I became enamored with the challenge of learning something new every day.
 If you feel like you’re stuck in a rut lately too, then it might be a good time to try D3 and rekindle your passion for dataviz.